sajid-dev/delve-ai/README.md

 ### `POST /chat`

 Starts or continues a conversation and returns an assistant response.
-The request body must include a non‑empty `message` field.
+The request body must include a non-empty `message` field.
 Optional `user_id` and `conversation_id` fields allow the client to specify an existing user and conversation.
 If omitted, new identifiers are generated and returned in the response.
 Input validation is handled by Pydantic; if the `message` field is missing, empty or exceeds 500 characters, FastAPI will return a 422 error.

+When a `user_id` is present it is forwarded to the underlying language model, enabling per-user analytics, auditing or quota management at the model provider level.

 **Request:**